San Diego Zoo Safari Park

-The guides/drivers are very knowledgeable and seem to really love the wild life and believe in the mission of the conservancy.
-You will get a continuous monologue about the various animals and habitats.
+The guides/drivers are very knowledgeable and seem to really love the wildlife and believe in the mission of the conservancy.
+You will get a steady stream of information about the various animals and habitats.
 If you heard it all before, bring your electronic device with you.

 Some of the most famous inhabitants of this area are: herds of curious giraffes, massive rhinos, graceful gazelles, and impressively horned antelope, ostriches, African crowned cranes.
 We especially enjoyed watching a herd of Giraffes feeding from the trees.